psypherai/psypherai/README.md

 ### 📊 Advanced Analytics
 Transforming complex datasets into meaningful, actionable insights for better strategic planning.

-### 🏥 Industry-Specific Innovation
-- **Healthcare**: Streamlining patient care and improving outcomes.
-- **Finance**: Enhancing fraud detection, risk management, and personalized services.
-- **Retail**: Elevating customer experiences and optimizing inventory management.

 ### 🚀 Proprietary Products
 Developing in-house platforms and tools to unlock next-gen productivity and innovation.

 ### 🧩 Full-Cycle Software Development
-From ideation to deployment — end-to-end tailored software solutions built for scalability and impact.
+From ideation to deployment, end-to-end tailored software solutions built for scalability and impact.

 ---